samuel-innes/brain-tokyo-workshop/WANNRelease/WANN/README.md

+# WANN for CoLA
+Fork of [WANN](https://github.com/google/brain-tokyo-workshop) introducing the CoLA (Corpus of Linguistic Acceptability) domain.
+Further improvements to optimize generated networks with backpropagation.
+## CoLA Domain
+In the CoLA domain the goal is to classify linguistically acceptable sentences, e.g. distinguishing that `What did Betsy paint a picture of?` is considered correct but `What was a picture of painted by Betsy?` sounds wrong.
+As this is a classification domain, it was added in the classification gym.

+## Backpropagation
+The original fork didn't compare the Genetic Algorithm wright optimization to the backpropagation.
+Thus a PyTorch implementation loading the generated model was added in order to run the backpropagation and to train the model jointly with BERT.

 # Weight Agnostic Neural Networks

 Weight Agnostic Networks: network topologies evolved to work with a variety of shared weights.
 Adapted from the [prettyNEAT](../prettyNEAT) package.
 This repository represents a snapshot of the code used to produce the results in the original [WANN paper](https://weightagnostic.github.io/).
 The goal was to create minimal rather than general code for clearer understanding.
 If you are interested in a more extendable and general implementation for your own experiments, we recommend using the [WANN fork](../prettyNEAT_WANN) of the [prettyNEAT](../prettyNEAT) package.

 ## Dependencies